-For more information please visit our Covid-19 - The Council's calendar of meetings page.
+For more information please visit the Calendar of Meetings for 2021/22 page.

-Since Lockdown the Leader of the Council has been taking all Executive decisions which would normally have been carried out by the Cabinet.
+During Lockdown the Leader of the Council has been taking some Executive decisions which would normally have been carried out by the Cabinet.

 Decisions were made under the heading 'Leader Taking Decisions During the Covid-19 Outbreak' and detailed the business to be taken by him, and when.

 The reports would normally have been taken to the Cabinet and were provided to all Members and published on the Internet for information, however, any item which was deemed confidential was still excluded from the press and public because it contained confidential information of exempt information under Schedule 12A to the Local Government Act 1972.
 In those cases the report was provided for information purposes.

 Decisions taken by the Leader under the above circumstances were still subject to Call-In by elected Members and if no Call-in was received, the decisions were brought into force on the expiry of 5 working days after the publication of the decision and those decisions can be found under the Leader Taking Decisions During the Covid-19 Outbreak.

 Chief Executive Taking Non-Executive Decisions Under Emergency Powers (16/04/20 - 24/3/21)